Martha Jefferson: Early life and education

 On January 26, 1760, Wayles married his third wife, Elizabeth Lomax Skelton (she was the widow of Reuben Skelton, an older brother of Bathurst Skelton, his daughter Martha's first husband).
 Without producing a child with Wayles, she died on February 10, 1761.
-John Wayles then took Betty Hemings as a mistress, and gave Martha additional half-siblings.
+John Wayles then took Betty Hemings as a concubine, and gave Martha additional half-siblings.
 (Note: After the death of his third wife, Wayles took the then 26 year-old Betty Hemings as his mistress or concubine.
 (Note: Although there were sources that believed that Wayles fathered children with Betty Hemings, author William G. Hyland, Jr. did not believe that Wayles had Betty as a mistress.)
 Born into slavery, the children of this union were three-quarters European in ancestry and half-siblings to Martha and Elizabeth Wayles.
 The youngest was Sally Hemings, born in July 1773, two months after her father's death.)
 Martha likely received her education—including literature, dance, music, French language and Bible study— from private tutors or women in the family.
 She became the "Lady of the House" after her second stepmother died when she was 13 years of age and was often a hostess to John Wayles' social events and helped manage his business and household affairs.
 She knew how to make candles, soap, butter and remedies for illnesses.